|

 So, what is?

 In one word, sales.
-Publishers know the importance of forecasting a book’s future sales in offering an author a contract.
-It’s business plain and simple.
-And the publishing business is a combination of sales, life cycle, and the book, and author’s, popularity.
+Publishers know the importance of forecasting a book’s future sales when offering an author a contract.
+It’s business, plain and simple.
+And the publishers look for a long life cycle, a good hook, and the author’s popularity when considering an offer.

 1. What distinguishes your book from all the others in your genre?
-Books in the same genre have a lot in common, but each story is distinctive.
+Books in the same genre have much in common, but each story is distinctive.
 This distinction includes the interesting elements in your book that make it stand out from the rest.
-Be sure to delineate these in your query or pitch.
+Please make sure to include these in your query or pitch.

 2. What makes you the best author of this story?
-Whether it’s fiction or non-fiction, explain why you’re the one that should tell this story.
-There is a reason you were moved to create this piece and that is exactly what will lead readers to you and make them lifelong fans.
+Whether it’s fiction or non-fiction, explain why you’re the one who should tell this story.
+There is a reason you were moved to create this piece, which will lead readers to you and make them lifelong fans.

 3. What about your book gives it longevity?
-This may include your plans for follow up such as a series, accompanying short videos, workbooks, and activities to keep readers engaged and build a lifelong pipeline of readers and sales.
+This may include your follow-up plans, such as a series, accompanying short videos, workbooks, and activities to keep readers engaged and build a lifelong pipeline of readers and sales.

 5. What’s your star quality?
 So, you’re not a celebrity.
-Still, there’s something uniquely special about you and that “je ne sais quoi” should be relayed in your brand.
+Still, there’s something uniquely special about you, and that “je ne sais quoi” should be relayed in your brand.
 Don’t be afraid to shine a light on yourself and let publishers see your potential.
 If you’re stumped, ask friends, fans, and followers for ideas, and build on those.
 Everyone is a star.
-Now it’s your time to shine.

 Leave a Reply